rmflight/fmcorrelationbreastcaparp1/README.md

 ```

 This will generate the correlation files as well, hopefully they will give the same results as are already stored.

+## Memory

+Re-generating the vignettes is a memory hog.
+Tracking memory usage during `build_vignettes` resulted in ~16GB used at peak areas.
+Keep that in mind if you want to redo the vignettes.